 Worker

-A running container serving a Shiny app.
+A running process serving a Shiny app.
+Implemented as a Docker container or a bubblewrap-sandboxed child process depending on the configured backend.
 Workers are spawned on-demand and pinned to user sessions via cookies.

 Session